 Each patient presents with unique circumstances.
 The only accurate way to totally evaluate the needs, desires, and possibilities for any given patient is to see them in the office and provide them with an initial evaluation.
 There is no charge for that initial assessment.
 At that time many specific questions can be answered.

-However, in this section of our website we are able to answer many of the questions we have been asked over the many years we have been providing state of the art comprehensive dental care.
-Most of the questions we are asked relate to implant supported dental care.
+However, in this section of our website I am able to answer many of the questions I have been asked over the many years I have been providing state of the art comprehensive dental care.
+Most of the questions I am asked relate to implant supported dental care.
 As a result, most of the questions in this section relate to dental implants and the teeth that are restored on top of the implants.

 What is a Restorative Dentist?

 A Restorative Dentist is a general dentist with significant additional training and expertise with regard to treating patients with complex dental care needs.
-With a cumulative 65 plus years of experience in this arena, our Doctors both attend, as well as provide (lecture) continuing educational opportunities to remain at the cutting edge of sophisticated dental care.
+With almost 40 year of experience in this arena, our Doctors both attend, as well as provide (lecture) continuing educational opportunities to remain at the cutting edge of sophisticated dental care.

 Are all phases of dental care rendered in your offices?

 After a thorough and complete evaluation of your needs and desires, careful decisions will need to be made regarding whether additional doctors will need to participate in your care to help maximize the potential outcome.
 Our objective is not to render ALL the care for patients, but rather to help assure the best possible care is rendered.

 Restorative and Implant Dentistry of Long Island has developed a philosophy of care that puts the patient first.
 I am committed to making treatment decisions that are quality care focused, and equally committed to providing this care in a compassionate manner, while always remembering that your time is just as valuable to you as ours is to us.